MicrosoftDocs/sql-docs/docs/2014/database-engine/configure-the-fill-factor-server-configuration-option.md

 ms.assetid: b920ec34-ba8b-4bb8-af53-a3ffd06bafa6
 caps.latest.revision: 28
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Configure the fill factor Server Configuration Option
-  This topic describes how to configure the **fill factor** server configuration option in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to configure the **fill factor** server configuration option in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 Fill factor is provided for fine-tuning index data storage and performance.
 When an index is created or rebuilt, the fill-factor value determines the percentage of space on each leaf-level page to be filled with data, reserving the rest as free space for future growth.
 For more information, see [Specify Fill Factor for an Index](../../2014/database-engine/specify-fill-factor-for-an-index.md).

  **In This Topic**